My cockatiel Buzzy hissed and ran away the first time I offered him a piece of carrot. Here's what I learned about how to feed him properly.

 - Frozen veggies are usually fine for birds, but be sure to read the label and avoid brands with added salt.

 - Mushy or moldy foods should be avoided as well.
 If you leave fruits and veggies in the cage for your bird, they should be removed after an hour or so because of spoilage.

 How do I get my bird to eat fruits and vegetables?

-- Eat bits of the food in front of your bird, so that he knows it's safe to eat.
+- Show him how.
+Eat bits of the food in front of your bird, so that he knows it's safe to eat.
 Make a big deal about how great it is, and he might become curious enough to take a bite.

-- Generally speaking, fresh food is best, but if your bird is resistant to raw produce, you can try cooking it.
+- Cooked or raw.
+Generally speaking, raw food is best, but if your bird is resistant to raw produce, you can try cooking it.
 Cooked veggies are better than no veggies!
 Some foods, such as sweet potatoes, should be cooked before being offered anyway, and others, such as carrots, have more antioxidants after being cooked.

-- Try chopping the food into different sizes.
+- Experiment with size.
+Try chopping the food into different sizes.
 Some birds prefer large chunks, others prefer tiny pieces.
 My Buzzy prefers his veggies and fruit pureed into a mush like babyfood.

 It can sometimes take several months for your bird to accept a new food, so don't give up, and continue to offer some form of fruit and/or vegetable almost every day (daily is best).
 Good luck!